chadmando/til/powershell/show-completion-options.md

 ```

 You get all of the possible parameters that can be used with `Get-Process`.

 > NOTE: the `-` after the cmdlet is important.

+The best part of this this feature is that it restores what you typed before invoking it.
-Then it restores the `Get-Process -` at the prompt so you can start typing the parameter.
+Notice in the results how `Get-Process -` at the new prompt is part of the output?

 ## Requirements